syegres/fix8/README.md

 </table>

-## C++11
+## C++17

-Fix8 now **requires C++11 compiler support**.
+Fix8 now **requires C++17 compiler support**.
 Fix8 will refuse to build without it.
 If you are using clang or gcc make sure you have the

-	-std=c++11
+	-std=c++17

 flag on your compiler command line.
+Most compilers since 2020 default to at least C++17.
 Some older compiler versions may no longer be supported.
 Sorry.

 ## External Dependencies (required)